soundpress/RulesOfNYC/docs/c06/index.rst

       (vii) keep all measurements and records required by this section at their facility for at least three years from the date such records and measurements are made.

    (4) Discharges of 10,000 gallons per day or more.
-Any person that discharges 10,000 gallons per day or more of Total Silver Halide Process Wastewater shall:
+Any person that discharges 10,000 gallons per day or more of total silver-halide process wastewater must:

-      (i) install and continually operate one of the following pretreatment technologies designed to recover at least 99% of the silver from Silver-Rich Solutions processed:
+      (i) install and continually operate one of the following pretreatment technologies designed to recover at least 99% of the silver from silver-rich solutions processed:

          (A) two metallic replacement units installed in series and operated simultaneously and one electrolytic recovery unit; or